-The goal of the field study is to investigate core aspects of the discipline within the professional environment through close contact with practitioners and "real world" situations.
-Student participation should cover a minimum of 50 hours of contact with the subject matter for each credit awarded.
-The field placement is expected to afford students appropriate practical hands-on experience and in-depth knowledge of their professions.
-Students complete a daily journal and prepare a scholarly paper summarizing their findings for the field study.
-Prerequisites: Students must first complete core subjects.
+Students investigate core aspects of Transpersonal Psychology within the professional environment through close contact with practitioners and real world situations.
+Students pursue field study through a supervised practice, apprenticeship, professional practice, advanced field study or other external exploration under the direction of a qualified mentor and an approved field site sponsor.
+Students participate in the field study for a minimum of 120 contact hours.
+The field placement is expected to afford students appropriate practical hands on experience and indepth knowledge of their professions.
+Students complete a daily journal and prepare a scholarly paper about their field study.

-Research Preparation Classes
+Research Preparation Options